Jakiboy/VanillePlugin/README.md

 * **Jihad Sinnaour** - [Jakiboy](https://github.com/Jakiboy) (*Initial work*)

 See also the full list of [contributors](https://github.com/Jakiboy/VanillePlugin/contributors) who participated in this project.
+Any suggestions (Pull requests) are welcome!

 ## License:

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Jakiboy/VanillePlugin/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Jakiboy/VanillePlugin/blob/master/LICENSE) file for details.

+## ⭐ Support:

+Please give it a Star if you like the project.